-16) Plaintiff NC NAACP has standing to challenge the income tax cap amendment on behalf of its members and on its own behalf because the proposed constitutional amendment harms the NC NAACP, its members, and the communities it serves, and its ability to advocate for its priority issues.
+- 16) Plaintiff NC NAACP has standing to challenge the income tax cap amendment on behalf of its members and on its own behalf because the proposed constitutional amendment harms the NC NAACP; its members, and the communities it serves, and its ability to advocate for its priority issues.
 Because the amendment places a flat, artificial limit on income taxes, it prohibits the state from establishing graduated tax rates on higher-income taxpayers and, over time, will act as a tax cut only for the wealthy.
 This tends to favor white households and disadvantage people of color, reinforcing the accumulation of wealth for white taxpayers and undermining the financing of public structures that have the potential to benefit non-wealthy people, including people of color and the poor.
 For example, historically in North Carolina, decreased revenue produced by income tax cuts in the state has resulted in significant spending cuts that disproportionately hurt public schools, eliminated or significantly reduced funding for communities of color, and otherwise undermined economic opportunity for the non-wealthy.
 Because the amendment is misleading, NC NAACP will be forced to divert significant resources away from its core activities to educate voters about it before the 2018 election.

-17) Plaintiff Clean Air Carolina is a not-for-profit corporation founded in 2002.
+Members of the NC NAACP who are qualified, registered voters in North Carolina will also be confused about the vague, misleading, and incomplete ballot language. - 17) Plaintiff Clean Air Carolina is a not-for-profit corporation founded in 2002.
 Clean Air Carolina has approximately 3,400 members in North Carolina.
 Its mission is to ensure cleaner air quality for all by educating the community about how air quality affects health, advocating for stronger clean air policies, and partnering with other organizations committed to cleaner air and sustainable practices.
 Its primary goal is to improve health by achieving the cleanest air possible.
 Clean Air Carolina is based in Charlotte, North Carolina and works on regional and statewide issues.